Diversity, Equity, and Inclusion

 - The Berkeley Lab Postdoc Association (BLPA) exists to provide support for enriching postdocs’ scientific careers, as well as to assist postdocs with any issues that might affect them and provide peer support.

-- Outreach and service opportunities such as:
+- Outreach and service opportunities

 - Food drives

 - Volunteering and interacting with local communities via the Berkeley Lab Booth at street fairs